open-amt-cloud-toolkit/docs/docs/Kubernetes/deployingk8s-aks.md

   storageAccessMode: "ReadWriteMany"
 ```

-This will update the PersistentVolumeClaim to request `ReadWriteMany`, this means you'll need to provide `PersistentVolume` that can match the claim.
+This will update the PersistentVolumeClaim to request `ReadWriteMany`, this means you'll need to provide a `PersistentVolume` that can match the claim.
 The Azure deployment performed in [Deploy AKS](#deploy-aks) creates a Storage Account that can be used.
 Use the following yaml to provision the volume for the cluster:

 ```yaml
 apiVersion: v1